DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

   - supervised-learning
   - representation-learning
   - theory
-excerpt: "Contrastive learning is often much closer to supervised contrastive learning than it first appears, not only at the level of the loss, but often also in the geometry of the learned representations."
+excerpt: "Contrastive learning is often much closer to supervised contrastive learning than it first appears, both at the level of the objective and at the level of the learned representation geometry."
 ---

-Self-supervised contrastive learning has become one of the central ideas in modern representation learning.

-It trains on unlabeled data, yet the features it learns often look strikingly semantic.
-Samples from the same class cluster together, linear probes work well, and downstream transfer can get surprisingly close to supervised pre-training.
+Self-supervised contrastive learning is one of the most successful paradigms in modern representation learning.
+It trains on unlabeled data, yet the learned features often look remarkably semantic: same-class samples cluster together, linear probes perform well, and downstream transfer can approach supervised pre-training.

-That is the puzzle.
+That raises a basic question:

-How can a method that never sees class labels end up learning representations that look so class-aware?
+> How can a method that never sees labels learn representations that look so class-aware?

-The main message of this post is the following:

-> <span style="color:#1e6bd6; font-weight:600;">
-> Contrastive learning is often much closer to supervised contrastive learning than it first appears.
-> This is true first at the level of the loss, and often also at the level of the learned representation geometry.
-> </span>

-The story has two parts.

-First, the standard self-supervised contrastive loss is close to a supervised variant that simply removes same-class negatives.

-Second, when the two models are trained under the same randomness, their learned representations can remain highly aligned even when their parameters drift apart.
+The main message of this post is that contrastive learning is often much closer to supervised contrastive learning than it first appears.
+This closeness shows up in two layers.
+First, the standard self-supervised contrastive objective is close to a supervised variant that removes same-class negatives.
+Second, when the two models are trained under shared randomness, their learned representations can remain highly aligned even when their parameters drift apart.

-That combination gives a much clearer explanation for why contrastive learning so often behaves like a supervised method.
+This gives a cleaner way to think about why contrastive learning so often behaves like a supervised method.

 <div style="margin: 2rem 0;">
   <div style="display: grid; grid-template-columns: repeat(3, 1fr); gap: 20px; align-items: start;">